Meta-Referential Games to Learn Compositional Learning Behaviours: Further experiments:

 Regarding the auxiliary reconstruction loss, in the case of the LSTM, the hidden states are used, while in the case of the DNC, the memory is used as input to the prediction network.
 Figure~\ref{fig:rec-acc} shows the stimulus reconstruction accuracies for both architectures, highlighting a greater data-efficiency (and resulting asymptotic performance in the current observation budget) of the LSTM-based architecture, compared to the DNC-based one.

-Figure~\ref{fig:zsc-acc-results} shows the 4-ways (3 distractors) ZSCT accuracies of the different agents throughout learning.
-The ZSCT accuracy is the accuracy over testing-purpose stimuli only, after the agent has observed for two consecutive times (i.e. $S=2$) the supportive training-purpose stimuli for the current episode/task parameterised by the current semantic structure.
+Figure~\ref{fig:zsc-acc-results} shows the 4-ways (3 distractors descriptive RG variant) ZSCT accuracies of the different agents throughout learning.
+The ZSCT accuracy is the accuracy over testing-purpose stimuli only, after the agent has observed for two consecutive times (i.e. $S=2$) the supportive training-purpose stimuli for the current episode.
 The DNC-based architecture has difficulty learning how to use its memory, even with the use of the auxiliary reconstruction loss, and therefore it utterly fails to reach better-than-chance ZSCT accuracies.
-On the otherhand, the LSTM-based architecture is fairly successful on the auxiliary reconstruction task, but it is not sufficient for training to really take-off.
+On the otherhand, the LSTM-based architecture is fairly successful on the auxiliary reconstruction task, but it is not sufficient for training on the main task to really take-off.
 As expected from the fact that the benchmark instantiates a binding problem that requires relational responding, our results hint at the fact that the ability to use memory towards deriving valuable relations between stimuli seen at different time-steps is primordial.
 Indeed, only the agent that has the ability to use its memory element towards recalling stimuli starts to perform at a better-than-chance level.
 Thus, the auxiliary reconstruction loss is an important element to drive some success on the task, but it is also clearly not sufficient, and the rather poor results that we achieved using these baseline agents indicates that new inductive biases must be investigated to be able to solve the problem posed in this benchmark.